tinacms/tina.io/content/guides/nextjs/adding-tina/project-setup.md

 yarn add react-markdown
 ```

-Open `components/page-body.js` and replace it's contents with:
+Open `components/page-body.js` and replace its contents with:

 ```js,copy
 import ReactMarkdown from 'react-markdown'